Roy Dias … © Getty Images

 Sri Lanka as a team could not capitalise on the victory and continued to struggle, succumbing to humiliating defeats in Pakistan, India and at home.
 And Dias as a batsman could not keep up his exalted standards.

-The last eight Tests of his career brought him a paltry 265 runs with just one fifty on a featherbed.
-His Test career hurtled to an abrupt end as incidents of terrorism around the country forced cancellation of two of the three Tests scheduled against New Zealand in 1987.
+The last 8 Tests of his career brought him a paltry 265 runs with just one fifty on a featherbed.
+His Test career hurtled to an abrupt end as incidents of terrorism around the country forced cancellation of 2 of the 3 Tests scheduled against New Zealand in 1987.

 He did return for the Reliance World Cup six months later, and managed 80 against England in his last international appearance, but like so many of his excellent efforts this innings too came in a losing cause.